trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 ### Mar 27, 2020 \[Medium\] Shortest Unique Prefix
 ---
-> **Question:** Question: Given an array of words, find all shortest unique prefixes to represent each word in the given array.
+> **Question:** Given an array of words, find all shortest unique prefixes to represent each word in the given array.
 Assume that no word is prefix of another.

 **Example:**
 ```py